SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Properties.rst

    If you assign a value to a property within its own ``didSet`` observer, the new value that you assign will replace the one that was just set.

-..
-TODO: mention that this also works for global / local variables

 .. _Properties_GlobalAndLocalVariables:

 Global and Local Variables